On the structure of Ammann A2 tilings: Introduction

-Such hexagon and its cut are shown in Fig.~\ref{f2}.
-The numbers on sides indicate their lengths, which are powers of $\psi$: a digit $i$ means $\psi^i$.
+The numbers on the sides in Fig.~\ref{f2} indicate their lengths, which are powers of $\psi$.
 Using the equation $\psi^{n+2}+\psi^{n+4}=\psi^n$, it is easy to verify that the picture is consistent.

-We will call any hexagon that is similar to those on Fig.~\ref{f2} \emph{an Ammann hexagon}.\footnote{This hexagon is attributed to Robert Ammann in~\cite{senechal}.
-Independently the hexagon was discovered by Scherer~\cite{sherer} who called it \emph{Golden Bee}.}.
-The \emph{size} of an Ammann hexagon is defined as the length of its largest side.
+Following Scherer~\cite{sherer}, we will call any hexagon that is similar to that on Fig.~\ref{f2} a \emph{Golden Bee}.
+The \emph{size} of a Golden Bee is defined as the length of its largest side.

-Are there other polygons $P$ that can be divided into two polygons each of which is similar to $P$?
-Any right triangle has this property: its altitude cuts it into two triangles that are similar to the original one.
-And any parallelogram whose width is $\sqrt2$ times bigger than its length has this property: its median cuts it into two equal such parallelograms.
-It turns out that that there are no other such hexagons.
-This was conjectured by Scherer in~\cite{sherer} and proved by Schmerl in~\cite{schmerl}.